 When you’re taking a taxi from Bangkok to Pattaya you might be coming from a hotel in the city centre or from the airport.

 From Suvarnabhumi Airport to Pattaya

 Suvarnabhumi Airport is on the Pattaya side of Bangkok so it is a little closer and hence the journey time should be quicker.
 This also means it should be cheaper to get a taxi from the airport, but you may need to factor in the highway tolls if taking the express route – the express route isn’t necessary outside of peak travel times – this will add 60 baht to the price.
 Expect the journey time to take around 80 to 90 minutes and remember that the official meter-taxi price is 1050 baht.
-Of course, you can always negotiate a price with the driver before leaving the airport and this might allow you to get it cheaper, especially if it’s at a particularly quiet time.
+Sometimes the driver want to negotiate a fixed price before leaving the airport but this never allows you to get it cheaper then the meter price.

 Another trick is to come out of the airport on the departure level.
 Taxis will be dropping off passengers at this level but generally there aren’t many people to pick up.
 If you can grab a taxi here you’ll be saving money because the driver doesn’t have to pay the airport fee of 50 baht.